Trouble brewing in South Korea's plastic surgery paradise

+* Files for mixed shelf of up to $150 million - SEC filing Source text (http://bit.ly/2nJ2h2K) Further company coverage:

-SEOUL Kim Bok-soon disliked her nose and fantasized about getting it fixed after learning of the Korean superstition that an upturned nose makes it harder to hold on to riches.
+SEOUL Nov 2 Kim Bok-soon disliked her nose and fantasised about getting it fixed after learning of the Korean superstition that an upturned nose makes it harder to hold on to riches.

 While waiting in a hair salon, she saw a magazine advertisement for a plastic surgery clinic and decided to go for it, despite her family's objections.